theoremoon/CTF.vim/README.md

 # CTF.vim

-CTF.vim grants you to ability summoning CTF gods.
+CTF.vim grants you the ability to summon CTF gods.

 ## Commands